dmnqgrrtt/Sprint-Challenge--JavaScript/README.md

 4. explicit - this is used to bind constuctor functions together

 5. Why do we need super() in an extended class?
+We need the super so that the attributes from the parent constructor can be passed to the child constrcutor

 ## Project Set up